codingis4noobs2/aelfGPT/README.md

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request if you have suggestions or improvements.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Feel free to adjust the URLs, configurations, or details according to your specific setup and project needs.